-- Experience Earth and space PHENOMENA and explore science findings. - PROCESS and reflect on science as a way of knowing. - PARTICIPATE in the scientific community and identify as a science learner.
+- Experience Earth and space PHENOMENA and explore science findings. - Use the scientific PROCESS and reflect on science as a way of knowing. - PARTICIPATE in the scientific community and identify as a science learner.

 The Toolkit activities were developed around a learning framework that has three main parts: PHENOMENA, PROCESS, and PARTICIPATE.